 The most probable price, as of a specified date, in cash or in terms equivalent to cash, or in other precisely revealed terms, for which the specified property rights should sell after reasonable exposure in a competitive market under all conditions requisite to a fair sale, with the buyer and seller each acting prudently, knowledgeably, for self interest, and assuming that neither is under duress.

 The basis for all assessments and reassessments is Market Value (occasionally the terms "full value" or "fair cash value" are used.
 According to Illinois State law, all property in Illinois (except Cook County) should be assessed at 33.33%, or one-third of Market Value.
 This is known as the Level of Assessment.
-For example, if a home could be sold for $330,000, the Assessed Valuation would be approximately $110,000 ($330,000 x 33.33%).
+For example, if a home could be sold for $330,000, the Assessed Valuation would be approximately $110,000 ($330,000 x .3333).
 Once the Market Value of a property is determined, the Township Assessor places the value of the property at the required percentage which results in the Assessed Valuation.

-Amount of parcels within Naperville Township of DuPage County.
+Amount of parcels within Naperville Township of DuPage County

 Your annual property taxes are made up of levies from the individual taxing bodies that service your area.
-Each taxing body determines how much money is needed to operate during the coming year, and how much needs to be raised through property taxes.
+Each taxing body determines how much money is needed to operate for the upcoming year, and how much needs to be raised through property taxes.
 The amount to be raised is the levy.
 The levy is sent to the County Clerk where the tax rate is calculated by dividing the total amount of assessed value in the jurisdiction by the levy.
-The following charts display the breakdown for a typical home in Aurora within School District 204 and one for a home in Naperville within School District 203 boundaries.
+The following charts display the breakdown for a typical home in Aurora within School District 204, and one for a home in Naperville within School District 203 boundaries.

 Your tax bill will list all the Taxing Districts that you are paying taxes to.

 Click here to search for your Naperville Township property by either address or Property Index Number (PIN).